AriFordsham/GHCWiki/magical-reflection-support.md

 is represented in memory exactly the same as a function of type `a -> r`.

-So we can currently use `unsafeCoerce` to interpret one as the other.
+We currently use `unsafeCoerce` to interpret one as the other.
 Following the general approach of the library, we can do this as such:

 ```
 newtypeMagic a r =Magic(forall s .Reifies s a =>Tagged s r)reify'::(forall s .Reifies s a =>Tagged s r)-> a -> r